huntzhan/MyGoogleDict/README.md

 * **translate.py** for the translation logic.
 * **record.py** for reading and writing search records.
 * **share.py** for shared code.
-* **config.py** currently for default languages configuration.

-##Deployment
-First, make sure that you can execute **interfact.py**:

-	$ chmod +x interface.py

-Then, make a symbolic link in your PATH(/usr/local/bin is recommended) which points to **interface.py**, for example:

-	$ ln -s interface.py /usr/local/bin/mgd
+* **data_io.py** for read/write records and configurations.
+* **install.py** for install the program, which would be covered in details later.

+##Installation
+Step 1:

+	pip install mgd
-where mgd is the abbreviation of MyGoogleDict.
+The package mgd, the abbreviation of 'MyGoogleDict', would be setuped in you PYTHONPATH.

+Step 2:

+	$ sudo python
+	...
+	>>> from mgd import install
+	>>> install.run()
+where install.run() make a symbolic link in your PATH, in order to enable the 'mgd' command.
+Since install.run() would change the authorization of **interface.py**(to assure **interface.py** is executable), 'sudo' prefix could be necessary.

+##Data Storage and Configuration

+Records and configuration file would be stored in ~/.mgd/.
+Currently, you can configure the default languages of the program.

 ##Usage
 Example of usage: